jdrco/beacons/scrape_catalog/README.md

 To run on Linux:

-`sudo docker build -t classroom-scraper .`
+Build the image with: `sudo docker build -t classroom-scraper .`

-`sudo docker run -e AUTH_COOKIE="your-auth-cookie-value" classroom-scraper`
+Run the container with: `sudo docker run -e AUTH_COOKIE="your-auth-cookie-value" classroom-scraper`